Death of Ellen Greenberg: Further investigation

-On March 15, 2019, The Philadelphia Inquirer released a front-page investigative report reviewing the suspicious circumstances surrounding Greenberg's death.
-Pittsburgh forensic pathologist Cyril H. Wecht, who challenged the single-bullet theory of the John F. Kennedy assassination, reviewed the case, determined it was "strongly suspicious of homicide", and said he did not "know how they wrote this off as a suicide".
-Similarly, forensic scientist Henry Lee, who testified for the defense in the O. J. Simpson murder trial, reviewed the case files and concluded, "the number and types of wounds and bloodstain patterns observed are consistent with a homicide scene".
+On March 15, 2019, The Philadelphia Inquirer published a front-page investigative report reviewing the suspicious circumstances surrounding Greenberg's death.
+Pittsburgh forensic pathologist Cyril H. Wecht, who had challenged the single-bullet theory of the John F. Kennedy assassination, reviewed the case files, determined the case was "strongly suspicious of homicide", and said publicly that he did not "know how they wrote this off as a suicide".

+Similarly, forensic scientist Henry Lee, who had testified for the defense in the O. J. Simpson murder trial, reviewed the case files and concluded that "the number and types of wounds and bloodstain patterns observed are consistent with a homicide scene".

-One significant point of contention were the stab wounds that allegedly penetrated Greenberg's brain.
-Wayne K. Ross, an investigator hired by the family, wrote that the wounds to the brain and spinal cord would have caused severe pain, cranial nerve dysfunction, and traumatic brain injuries.
-The original medical report stated that an esteemed consulting neuropathologist, Lucy Balian Rorke-Adams, had determined there was no such wound.
-But when asked about the case seven years later by The Philadelphia Inquirer, Rorke-Adams responded, in writing, "I have no recollection of such a case", and "I would conclude that I did not see the specimen in question although there is a remote possibility that it was shown to me."
-The newspaper examined the records and determined that "there was no bill, invoice, or report from Rorke-Adams for this case".
+One significant point of contention in the investigation involved the physical impact of the stab wounds that allegedly penetrated Greenberg's brain and spinal cord.
+Wayne K. Ross, a forensic pathologist and neuropathologist investigator hired by the Greenberg family, concluded that a specific wound penetrated the cranial cavity and severed cranial nerves, and wrote that the wounds to the brain and spinal cord would have induced immediate traumatic brain injury signs, severe pain, and cranial nerve dysfunction.

+The original medical examiner's report stated that an esteemed consulting neuropathologist, Dr. Lucy Balian Rorke-Adams, had examined the tissue specimen and concluded that there was no such defect or injury to the spinal cord.
+However, when questioned about the case seven years later by investigators and reporters from The Philadelphia Inquirer, Dr. Rorke-Adams responded in writing: "I have no recollection of such a case," and "I would conclude that I did not see the specimen in question although there is a remote possibility that it was shown to me."
+Journalists for the newspaper examined the official state and medical files and determined that "there was no bill, invoice, or report from Rorke-Adams for this case."

-Initially, investigators thought the apartment door had been locked from the inside using a swing bar latch, and reported that Goldberg had been with a security guard when busting it open.
-The manager of Greenberg's apartment building later claimed that the door being latched did not prove Greenberg had locked the door from the inside.
-The security guard in question said he was not there when Goldberg forced open the door, and security footage showed Goldberg without the security guard on the elevator just before the 911 call was made.
-An analysis of phone records by CNN also appeared to contradict claims by two relatives of Goldberg's that they had been on the phone with him as he broke the door down.
+Initially, investigators reported that the apartment door was locked from the inside with a swing bar latch, and that Goldberg had been with a security guard when he broke it open.
+However, the manager of Greenberg's apartment complex later said that the engagement of the swing bar latch did not prove that the door had been locked from the inside, because such latches can sometimes be thrown or slide shut if the door is closed forcefully.

+The security guard named in the initial police report denied that he was present when Goldberg was said to have forced open the door.
+Building security surveillance footage corroborated the guard's statement, showing Goldberg riding on the elevator alone shortly before Goldberg made the 911 call.

+An analysis of cellular phone records by CNN contradicted sworn statements by two of Goldberg's relatives, who had stated that they were on the phone with him and listening as he kicked down the apartment door.